 A sandbox keeps kids busy with creative play for hours!
 We got a small turtle sandbox, which includes a cover to keep out rain and pests.
 Alternatively, you might choose a sand table.
 Don’t forget the sand toys, as well.
 My kids had a lot of fun with their sand baking set, and my son likes to drive trucks and diggers around in the sand.

 We recently got the Grow-to-Pro Tee Ball set by Fisher Price.
 My 5-year-old son has had so much hitting the ball across the backyard.
 It’s nice not to have to be on “pitching duty!”
 Conveniently, you can adjust the height on the tee.
 And of course, once they no longer need the tee, you’re left with a sturdy bat and ball for backyard fun.

 Years ago, my parents brought us a backyard roller coaster they’d found secondhand at a garage sale.
 This toy has been fun for the kids from about 18 months all the way up to 6-and-a-half (and probably beyond).
 I am amazed at how well toddlers can operate it on their own!
-Although I do not think our model of roller coaster is in production anymore, this Thomas the Tank engine version by Step2 is similar and rated well on Amazon.
+Although I do not think our model of roller coaster is in production anymore, this roller coaster by Step2 is similar and rated well on Amazon.

 My kids love to engage in pretend-play in their playhouse.
 They seem to prefer larger playhouses with fun features like tables or play sinks, like the Happy Home Cottage by Step2.
 In addition, they like playhouses that have shutters so that they can play peekaboo.